 In other words, Trump’s America adopts, wholesale, Putin’s explanation for his actions, right down to his mocking accusations against the man who, against enormous odds, led his country’s defence.

-None of this is to say it’s wrong for the US and Russia to talk.
-There was always going to be a moment when the ‘West’, in some form, had to approach Putin, with or without Ukraine’s consent, to get him to spell out his terms for ending the war.
+None of this is to say it’s wrong for the US and Russia to be talking.
+In ending Russia’s war on Ukraine, there was always going to be a moment when the ‘West’, in some form, had to approach Putin, with or without Ukraine’s consent, to get him to spell out his preferred terms for ending the war.
 Putin began it, and Putin continues it; apart from a tiny and desperate incursion into Russia’s Kursk region, Ukraine is on the defensive, and continues to lose ground to Russia’s merciless expenditure of troops.
-It is not lack of arms so much as lack of sons that has destroyed Ukraine’s hopes of forcing Russia to give back the land it seized.
+It is not lack of arms so much as lack of sons that has killed Ukraine’s hopes of forcing Russia to give back the land it seized.

 In a wiser and more competent – to say nothing of a better – world, the initial approach to Putin would have been followed by a consultation between the US, Ukraine and other European countries on their counter-proposals, and the pressure they could put on Putin if he refused to budge.
 Perhaps this will still happen.
 For the time being, Ukraine and the rest of Europe will be consulted in the way the residents of a village are consulted before it gets demolished to make way for a new airport.

-Although the terms Putin is privately offering the Americans for an initial ceasefire are unknown, we have a pretty good idea what he wants: not so much peace as its evil twin, victory.
+Although the terms for an initial ceasefire that Putin is offering the Americans in private is unknown, we have a pretty good idea what he wants, which is not so much peace as its evil twin, victory.
 The degree to which the US pushes back or endorses Putin’s demands could be the first test of how far Trump speaks for America.
-There are still Atlanticists in positions of power in the US, but plenty of those in Trump’s coterie share his awe of Putin and contempt for Zelensky and Ukraine.
+There are still Atlanticists in positions of power in the US; on the other hand, plenty of others in Trump’s coterie share his awe of Putin and contempt for Zelensky and Ukraine.

-The two supposed shocks of the opening of talks – the US declarations that Ukraine would never be allowed to join Nato and would have to give up territory – were not so remarkable.
-Of course it would have been smarter not to give in to these demands of Putin’s even before talks began, but ever since the bloody failures of Ukraine’s counter-offensive and its defence of Bakhmut in 2023, it has been apparent to everyone, including most Ukrainians, that Ukraine lacks the manpower and, for now, the administrative capacity to take back land by force from Russia, which is, while enfeebled, resilient in defence.
+For now, there is still all to negotiate for.
+The two supposed shocks of the opening of talks – the US declarations that Ukraine would never be allowed to join Nato, and would have to give up territory – were not, in reality, so remarkable.
+Of course it would have been smarter not to give in to these demands of Putin’s even before talks began, but ever since the bloody failures of Ukraine’s counter-offensive and its defence of Bakhmut in 2023, it has been apparent to everyone, including, perhaps, most Ukrainians, that Ukraine lacks the manpower and, for now, the administrative capacity to take back land by force from Russia, which is, while enfeebled, resilient in defence.

-As for Nato, it is both an organising principle and a myth; its much fretted over ‘expansion’ was never a very serious proposition, when even with so many new members it ended up with a much smaller collective military than it had at the beginning.
-It was insurance from America for something Europe thought was never going to happen, which is the reason Europe was so parsimonious with its premiums.
-What Ukraine wants and needs is not Nato membership but the physical reassurance that Nato promises and doesn’t provide: hard security guarantees in the form of Western arms, Western troops and Western air cover.
+As for Nato, it is both an organising principle and a myth; its much fretted over ‘expansion’ was never a very serious proposition, when even with so many extra countries it had a much smaller collective military at the end than at the beginning.
+It was insurance from America for something Europe thought was never going to happen, which is why Europe was so parsimonious with its premiums.
+What Ukraine wants and needs is not Nato membership but the physical reassurance that Nato promises and doesn’t provide: hard security guarantees manifest in Western arms, Western troops and Western air cover.

 Putin and those around him have often spoken of Russia’s war aims.
-Central to his version of events is the myth that Ukraine was ready to sign a Russian-drafted peace deal in Istanbul in 2022 and was talked out of it by Western warmongers, Boris Johnson chief among them.
-In fact, Ukraine was never close to signing the draft treaty, which was a document of surrender.
-But Putin still harks back to it, and the text has emerged, giving us, together with other events, a way to consider how ready America is to give him what he wants.
+Central to Putin’s version of events is the myth Ukraine was ready to sign a Russian-drafted peace deal in Istanbul in 2022 and was talked out of it by Western warmongers, Boris Johnson chief among them.
+In fact, Ukraine was never close to signing the draft treaty, which was, in essence, a document of surrender.
+But Putin still harks back to it as his preferred closure state, and the text has emerged, giving us, with other events and statements, ways to question how ready America is to give him what he wants.

 Russia has already said that any Western peacekeeping force in Ukraine after a ceasefire is out of the question, but the Istanbul draft goes much further.
-It demands that Ukraine renounce any defence treaties or co-operation with other countries, allow no foreign troops on its soil, give up any missiles or drones with a range of more than 155 miles and reduce its military to less than half its pre-invasion size.
-The draft also proposed that Ukraine’s demobilisation and disarmament be supervised by Russia.
+It demands that Ukraine renounce any defence treaties or co-operation with other countries, forbid any foreign troops on its soil, give up any missiles or drones with a range of more than 155 miles and reduce its military to less than half its pre-invasion size.
+Ukraine’s demobilisation and disarmament was to have been supervised by Russian officials.
 Ukraine’s Western allies were to have signed the peace deal with Russia as guarantors of Ukraine’s security, but the treaty was drafted in such a way that were Russia to attack Ukraine again, Russia would be able to veto Western intervention on Ukraine’s behalf.
 Will America push back on this?
-And will it undertake to go on providing ammunition and spare parts for the weapons it has already given Ukraine?
+And will it undertake to go on providing ammunition and spare parts for the weapons it has given Ukraine in the past?

-What will America’s response be to Russia’s demand for more territory than it already occupies?
+What will America’s response be to Russia’s demand for more territory than it already has?
 Since the Istanbul talks in 2022, Russia has declared five Ukrainian regions to be part of Russia: Donetsk and Luhansk in the east and Crimea, Kherson and Zaporizhzhia in the south.
-Of these, it has complete control only of Crimea.
-Will America back Russia in its attempt to force Ukraine to hand over these huge, heavily populated areas of free Ukraine, including the large cities of Kherson and Zaporizhzhia, to Putin?
+Of these regions, it has complete control only of Crimea.
+Will America back Russia in trying to force Ukraine to hand over these huge, heavily populated areas of free Ukraine, including the large cities of Kherson and Zaporizhzhia, to Putin, without a fight?

-Will America help Putin try to depose Zelensky?
-He would have been up for election last year, but he remains in power legally while the country is under martial law, and it is hard to imagine that in anything remotely resembling a fair election in a free Ukraine he would be beaten by anyone more Russia-friendly.
-And yet ousting Zelensky and putting a puppet in place in Kyiv has always been, and continues to be, one of Putin’s war aims.
-Even under present circumstances, the idea that Putin and Trump might conspire to insert a Putin nominee as Zelensky’s replacement, under the delusion that Ukrainians would accept the switch, is far-fetched, but we search in vain for a firm ground of the possible on which to stand.
+Will America help Putin to try to depose Zelensky?
+He would have been up for election this year, but he remains in power legally while the country is under martial law, and it is hard to imagine that in anything remotely resembling a fair election in a free Ukraine he would be beaten by anyone more Russia-friendly than him.
+And yet ousting Zelensky and putting a pliable puppet in place in Kyiv has always been, and continues to be, one of Putin’s war aims.
+Even under present circumstances the idea that Putin and Trump might conspire to insert a Putin nominee as Zelensky’s replacement, under the delusion that Ukrainians would accept the switch, is far-fetched, but we kick in vain for a firm ground of the possible on which to stand.

-The same bullheaded charge to peace may also damage Russian demands that might seem acceptable from the outside: its insistence on a constitutionally enshrined special status for the Russian language in Ukraine, and on banning small far-right Ukrainian organisations involved in violence against Jews and Soviet power in the mid-20th century.
-Again, what is the incentive for Ukraine to yield on these, when all Trump is offering in exchange is to plunder the country’s mineral resources, when it was Putin who made the Russian language unpopular, and radical nationalists popular?
+The same bullheaded charge to peace may also damage Russian demands that might, from the outside, seem acceptable: its insistence on a constitutionally enshrined special status for the Russian language in Ukraine, and on banning small Ukrainian far-right organisations involved in violence against Jews and Soviet power in the mid-20th century.
+Again, what is the incentive for Ukraine to yield on these, when all Trump is offering in exchange is to plunder its mineral resources, when it was Putin who made the Russian language unpopular, and radical nationalists popular?

 Send Letters To: